-Mother will then match the album with the transgression.
+Mother then matches the album to the transgression.

-For minor infractions, she will let loose the tabby cats of our younger years, exposing our bare bottoms and toothless grins for ridicule.
+For minor infractions, she lets loose the tabby cats of our younger years, exposing our bare bottoms and toothless grins for ridicule.

-But for serious offenses, she will call out the big cats.
+But for serious offenses, she calls out the big cats.
 The leather bound volumes of our teens and twenties.
 These are always good for a howl.

 Then out come the stories.